What To Shop In Krabi? Best Souvenirs, Fashion, And Finds

 Photo: Per Meistrup / Wikimedia Commons / Image For Representation Only

 This market offers a delightful fusion of shopping and entertainment.
 Open daily, this market features rows of stalls selling artisanal crafts, clothing, and souvenirs under the tropical night sky.
 Live performances, from traditional dance to Muay Thai demonstrations, add to the festive atmosphere.
-With its beachfront proximity, visitors can combine an evening of shopping with seafood feasts and refreshing drinks from nearby bars.
+With its beachfront proximity, visitors can combine an evening of shopping with seafood feasts and refreshing drinks from nearby bars, making it a vibrant part of the Krabi nightlife experience.

 Average Cost: 50 – 300 THB / ₹118 – 705